CTCycle/FEXT-Autoencoder/README.md

 - **checkpoints:** pretrained model checkpoints are stored here, and can be loaded either for resuming training or use them for inference.

 - **database:** Processed data and validation results will be stored centrally within the main database *FEXT_database.db*.
 All associated metadata will be promptly stored in *database/metadata*.
 For image training data, ensure all image files are placed in *database/images*, adhering to specified formats (.jpeg or .png).
 Graphical validation outputs will be saved separately within *database/validation*.

-- **inference:** contains images intended as input for inference using a pretrained checkpoint.
-The resulting lower-dimension projections of these images are saved here as .npy files.
+Data used for inference with a pretrained checkpoint are located in *database/inference*, where lower-dimension projections of these images are saved as .npy files.

 - **logs:** log files are saved here